The Citadel Bulldogs baseball: Tournament championships

-The Bulldogs have claimed eight Southern Conference baseball tournament championships, second all-time after Western Carolina.
-The Bulldogs won their first tournament in 1990, and most recently won in 2010.
+The Bulldogs have claimed nine Southern Conference baseball tournament championships, second all-time after Western Carolina.
+The Bulldogs won their first tournament in 1990, and most recently won in 2026.
 The Tournament's greatest box office success has come when held in Charleston with The Citadel reaching the finals.
-The Citadel was a participant in each of the top 10 most attended SoCon Baseball Tournament games through the 2011 tournament.
+The Citadel was a participant in each of the top 10 most attended SoCon Baseball Tournament games through the 2013 tournament.

-Regular Season championships
+Regular season championships

 The Citadel has won thirteen Southern Conference regular season championships.
 They won their first in 1960 and their most recent in 2010.
 The Bulldogs have won more Southern Conference regular season championships than any other program currently in the conference.

 Rivalries

-The Citadel's primary athletic rivals are Virginia Military Institute, Furman and College of Charleston.
-The recent rise of College of Charleston's baseball program has led to many close games and strong attendance both at Riley Park and at CofC Baseball Stadium at Patriot's Point.
+The Citadel's primary athletic rivals are Virginia Military Institute, Furman, and College of Charleston.
+The recent rise of College of Charleston's baseball program has led to many close games and strong attendance both at Riley Park and at CofC Baseball Stadium at Patriots Point.
 The Bulldogs have had success against most in state schools, with the exception of Clemson and South Carolina.